astares/Scenarios/README.md

 		when: 'A Scenario object gets created from it';
 		then: 'The Scenario object has all the steps'
 ```
+The current convention is to categorize the scenario methods in a _scenarios_ protocol.

 ### Defining steps
 Steps will then be **defined** in then same feature class.